Socialist Workers Party (United States): 1970s and new leadership

 The growth of labor militancy in the early 1970s affected the SWP and currents developed within it urging a reorientation of the party toward this militancy.
 One such current was the Proletarian Orientation Tendency, which included Larry Trainor, and eventually dissolved.

 The international tensions developed further when the SWP and its co-thinkers established the Leninist Trotskyist Tendency in 1973 in order to contribute to the debate for the Tenth World Congress.
 It argued for a reversal of the Latin American guerrilla war orientation adopted at the Ninth World Congress.
 This period was the peak of the SWP's growth and influence.
 The party continued its involvement in the movement against the war in Vietnam, which peaked in 1970–1971.
 The SWP also supported Chicano nationalism, including the Raza Unida Party.
 It helped organize protests demanding legal abortion through the Women's National Abortion Action Coalition.
 With the mid-to-late 1970s decline of these movements and the end of the 1960s–1970s youth radicalization, SWP membership and influence went into decline.

 In 1974, the Internationalist Tendency (IT) developed.
 The IT posed a greater challenge to the SWP leadership's relationship with the Fourth International, as the IT agreed with the Fourth International's advocacy of guerrilla warfare as a "tactic on a continental scale" in Latin America.
 But despite tensions between the SWP and the International, when the SWP expelled the IT, the International refused to side with the IT.
 In 1974, the SWP expelled 115 members of the IT, the largest split since 1953.
 The IT disintegrated over the next few months, some of its supporters finding their way back into the SWP.
+In 1975, SWP had about 1,500 active members.

 In 1978, the SWP leadership decided that the key task was for party members to make a turn to industry.
 This turn entailed party members getting jobs in blue-collar industries in preparation for, the SWP leadership projected, increasing mass struggles.
 The 1977–1978 coal miners' strike and developments like Steelworkers Fight Back were among the events pointed to in arguing for this change in policy.
 Party members sought to get jobs in the same workplaces in order to work as organized "fractions", doing "communist political work" as well as union activity.

 As a result, many members were asked to move and change jobs, often out of established careers and into low-paying jobs in small towns.
 Many of the older members with experience in trade unions resisted this "colonization program", which upset their established routine in the unions, as did some of the younger members.